iterative/dvc.org/content/docs/user-guide/dvc-files.md

 ### Stage groups

-You define more than one stage at a time with the following syntax.
-A `foreach` element accepts a list or dictionary to iterate on, while `do` contains the regular stage fields (`cmd`, `outs`, etc.).
+You can generate more than one stage from a single `dvc.yaml` entry with the following syntax.
+A `foreach` element accepts a list or dictionary with values to iterate on, while `do` contains the regular stage fields (`cmd`, `outs`, etc.).
 Here's a simple example:

 ```yaml
 stages: